thomas-m-d/HADModules/README.md

 # Modules
 Resources for the following modules are included in this repo

+### Möbius
+Dual 2-channel voltage controlled mixer.
+Intended purpose is for feedback applications where a sound source is connected to channel-1 input, the output is connected to a filter/effect/etc. module, and the output of the filter/effect/etc. module is connected to channel-2 input.

 ### Mnemonic
 4 channel sampler module that lets you record short audio clips, trigger each channel individually, and play all 4 channels back on a common output.